litimahmed/bill-of-specifications/README.md

 REACT_APP_FIREBASE_FUNCTION_URL=https://sendemailwithpdf-v3cgkolbxa-uc.a.run.app
 ```

-Place this in a `.env.local` file in the root of the project.
+Place this in a `.env` file in the root of the project.

+Also, **be sure to update** the following files with your sender email and password on the commented lines:

+- `src/lib/index.js`
+- `functions/index.js`

+These are required for sending email estimates correctly.

 ---